adam-ridhwan/blog-app/README.md

 ### 1) Signin/Signout

-Of course, to use the app, you must be signed to use all of the features in the app, using Google/GitHub/Facebook providers.
+Of course, to use the app, you must be signed in to use all of the features in the app, using Google/GitHub/Facebook providers.

 <br/>